kobkonuk/laptop1_dotfiles/README.md

 Custom keybinds are easy to change.
 Just look at the keybinds in hyprland.conf

-//Additional notes about some errors you may encounter
+# Additional notes about some errors you may encounter

 If walset doesnt launch, or doesnt work, you have to do this: